masteroga101/Beat-Banger-PsVita-/README.md

 ### Patching Instructions

+0.5.
+Own a legal copy of the game on steam

 1. Hold `Win + R` together to bring up the run box and then type `steam://open/console` into the prompt to bring up the steam console

 2. In the steam console, type the command "download_depot 1813430 1813432 1018289862284499489" to get the required files from the correct version of beat banger